-Redcliffe is a bay side city situated about 30 km. north of Brisbane.
+Redcliffe is a bay-side city situated about 30 km. north of Brisbane.
 Club Meetings are held at the The Komo, on the fourth Monday of each month at 6.00pm for a 6.15pm dinner meeting.
 Please contact us for your invitation to our meetings: info@zontaredcliffe.org.au

 Please visit our own website where many more details about us can be found! http://www.zontaredcliffe.org.au

-We are an advocacy and service club.
+We are a very active advocacy and service club.
 We work together through a committee system to achieve our goals.
-In spite of the present high standard of living in some parts of the world there are many needs that are not met by governments.
 We aim to meet many of these needs in our own community, as well as internationally through Zonta International, particularly in the area of women’s health and education.

 Among the numerous individuals and organisations Redcliffe Zonta has helped are:

-• QUT: Cervical Cancer Research
+- QUT: Cervical Cancer Research

-• Q.I.M.R.;Breast Cancer Research and Tissue Bank
+- Q.I.M.R.Breast Cancer Research and Tissue Bank

 People join service clubs because of their good citizenship, their ideas, abilities and energies.
 It is a way of giving something back to the community which helped to educate us.
-For ourselves membership in Zonta is very rewarding and stimulating.
+For ourselves, membership in Zonta is very rewarding and stimulating.

 Conventions are held every two years in different parts of the world.
 District Conferences and Area meetings are held in our own country.
 These are opportunities for us to improve leadership skills, meet new people, make new friends, network, and have fun and fellowship along the way.